Miss Universe Philippines 2023: Location and date

 On March 3, 2023, the organization announced that the coronation would be on May 13, 2023, at the SM Mall of Asia Arena in Bay City, Metro Manila.
 The sale of tickets for the coronation night began on April 3, 2023.

 SM Mall of Asia Arena, the venue of the Miss Universe Philippines 2023.

 New titles

-The Miss Universe Philippines Organization announced two new, but unnamed titles for this edition, which received polarized reactions on social media.
+The Miss Universe Philippines Organization announced two new, but unnamed titles for this contest, which received polarized reactions on social media.
 On February 21, 2023, Jakkaphong Jakrajutatip, the owner of the Miss Universe Organization, stated her preference for each country's delegate to be selected through a separate local pageant.
 This announcement led to speculation about whether it would have any impact on the plans of the local organization for the new titles.

 On the coronation night, the additional titles were not used, as they were under the EmpirePH organization.
-The following morning, at a separate event at the Okada Manila, finalists Pauline Amelinckx and Krishnah Marie Gravidez were appointed Miss Supranational Philippines 2023 and Miss Charm Philippines 2024 respectively.
+The following morning, at a separate event at the Okada Manila, finalists Pauline Amelinckx and Krishnah Gravidez were appointed Miss Supranational Philippines 2023 and Miss Charm Philippines 2024, respectively.
 They are to represent the country at Miss Supranational 2023, to be held at Nowy Sącz, Małopolska, Poland; and Miss Charm 2024 respectively.